SSpzcee/Asunder-PHB/phb/md/Abilities.md

 ### **Momentum Sprinter**
 You have trained to keep your eyes on the ball, even if you need to chase it all around the field you never lose momentum.

-You may take the Move Action without breaking your current Combo.
+You may take up to Combo Counter x 4 IC of Move Action without breaking your current Combo.
+This does not have to be continuous so you could move for 5 IC attack, then move for another IC.

 Cost: 10
-Requires: Combo Master 2
+Requires: Combo Master 3

 ### **Somatic Caster**
 Sometimes you need to kick it up a notch in the middle of a sequence, perhaps your attacks are not strong enough or there’s a particular defense you can’t get around.
 Luckily Ninjutsu is there to solve your problems.

-You can use one non-interrupt Ninjutsu technique at any point during your current Combo without breaking it.
+You can use one non-interrupt Ninjutsu technique at any point during your current Combo.
+This reduces your CC equal to the rank of the jutsu used.

 Cost: 10
-Requires: Combo Master 3
+Requires: Combo Master 5

 ### **Signature Move**
 You've trained yourself to be deadly efficient with one specific finisher.
 “I had to give him the three piece … with the soda” - Old Ninja proverb.

-Choose one unarmed finisher taijutsu you know.
-When you use “Sudden Attack” alongside that finisher, instead of reducing your damage by 10\% per rank of sudden attack used, it reduces your damage by 10\-(Combo Counter)\% per rank of sudden attack used.
+Choose one jutsu you know with the Finisher tag.
+Every time you use that finisher the damage penalty from using Sudden Attack is reduced by 10% per CC you have to a minimum of 0.

 Cost: 20
-Requires: STR 60
+Requires: STR 80

 ## **Grapple**